shayaanc4/NeuralNetworkAccelerator/README.md

-# NeuralNetworkAccelerator
+# FPGA Neural Network
-FPGA-based neural network accelerator implemented in SystemVerilog for efficient hardware inference.
+Hardware-based neural network accelerator implemented in SystemVerilog for efficient AI inference.

-This project implements a hardware-based neural network accelerator on the Altera DE0-CV FPGA in RTL using SystemVerilog.
-Designed for efficient inference, the system leverages a pretrained neural network with 3 dense layers, including an input layer, hidden layer, output/clasification layer.
+This project implements a hardware-based neural network on the Altera DE0-CV FPGA in RTL using SystemVerilog.
+Designed for efficient inference, the system leverages a pretrained FCN neural network with 3 dense layers, including an input layer, hidden layer, output/clasification layer.
 By pressing a button, the FPGA executes forward propagation to classify input data, making it a compact and responsive system for real-time predictions.

 Key Features